BigDataIA-Spring2023-Team-12/Whispers-ChatGPT/README.md

 The audio files of the meetings are stored here for reference.

 ##### /streamlit
 Includes the streamlit application interface for the user to interact with the whisper and chatgpt functionalities.
 It consists of 2 files, __init__.py and utils.py.
 Launch the application by running "__init__".
 The dependent functions and utilities are written and imported from "utils".
+Also contains the SQLite db file initialized for storing questions data.

 ##### /utils
-The entire user-interface built using streamlit, the login/registration page, GEOS and Nexrad file downloads and dashboards.
+The backend files which consists of the functions to execute the whisper and chat APIs.